danielbodnar/awesome-stars/BY-LANG.md

 - [teodevgroup/teo](https://github.com/teodevgroup/teo) - Schema-driven web server framework.
 - [risinglightdb/risinglight](https://github.com/risinglightdb/risinglight) - An educational OLAP database system.
 - [sfu-db/connector-x](https://github.com/sfu-db/connector-x) - Fastest library to load data from DB to DataFrames in Rust and Python
-- [skyzh/mini-lsm](https://github.com/skyzh/mini-lsm) - A tutorial of building an LSM-Tree storage engine in a week!
+- [skyzh/mini-lsm](https://github.com/skyzh/mini-lsm) - A tutorial of building an LSM-Tree storage engine in a week.
 - [gluesql/gluesql](https://github.com/gluesql/gluesql) - GlueSQL is quite sticky.
 It attaches to anywhere.
 - [TaKO8Ki/gobang](https://github.com/TaKO8Ki/gobang) - A cross-platform TUI database management tool written in Rust
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions